Chadar Trek 2021 Season starts

 Regarding the disposal of human waste, it was informed that pre-fab toilets with deeply dug pits are installed along the trek to ensure the safe disposal of human waste.
 The Advisor suggested that bacterial intervention should be attempted to ensure the decomposition of human waste.
 Chadar Trek 2020 batches will happen as per schedule.

 Altitude Adventure India’s first batch arrives on 4th January 2020 Leh.
 It will leave for Chadar Trek on 7th January.

 We have Chadar trek 2020 batches on the following dates :

 - 4th January 2020 ( Left for Chadar Trek on 7th Jan 2020 from Leh)

 - 8th February 2020

 For Group Bookings –

-Ruchika Jain, a 25-year old woman from Udaipur has recently successfully completed the Chadar trek, one of the most difficult considered trekking path in the Himayalas.
+Ruchika Jain, a 25-year old woman from Udaipur has recently successfully completed the Chadar trek, one of the most difficult considered trekking paths in the Himalayas.
 She strongly believes that mundane routine life is not for her.
-Adventures attracted her from a young age specially trekking on high altitudes had been her passion.
-The group of 16 people where she was in had all male members except her and she was the only person from Rajasthan.
+Adventures attracted her from a young age especially trekking on high altitudes had been her passion.
+The group of 16 people where she was in had all-male members except her and she was the only person from Rajasthan.
 The journey started on January 29 but nine of the team members backed out finding it difficult to brave the challenges that posed before them.
 The trekkers walked 105 kilometers on the frozen Bakula river situated at an altitude of 11, 150 feet.

 Article & image Source Udaipur Kiran